Seaholme

 Seaholme is a suburb in Melbourne, Victoria, Australia, 12 km south-west of Melbourne's Central Business District, located within the City of Hobsons Bay local government area.
 Seaholme recorded a population of 2,067 at the 2021 census.

-The suburb is a bayside enclave within the larger suburb of Altona, bounded in the west by Millers Road and in the north by the Altona Coastal Park.
+Seaholme was the name of a housing estate developed in the early 1920s, which was marketed as the next stage of development of the adjoining suburb of Altona.
+It is a bayside enclave within Altona, bounded in the west by Millers Road and in the north by the Altona Coastal Park.

 Seaholme Post Office opened on 2 July 1951 and closed in 1971.